 In the early years, the Herdman home was a meeting place for many of the town children.
 Being near the schoolyard, the children would play softball nearly every evening, then ant-i-over, over the old Brownfield barn.
 In the winter water would be carried and poured on Tower Hill to make it fast sliding.

 The Herdmans had milk cows in town, as did many other families.
 They would all go in a herd and be chased to the outskirts of town in the morning, and in the evening they would be brought back in again.
 Many a time a cow would be in your yard destroying the flowers and garden.
 The Herdmans always had plenty of milk and butter, therefore, they would give it to other families, or deliver the milk to the Big River Hotel.

-Mrs. Michel used to take the Herdman children swimming in the river, and in order to get there they had to cross a bog on old planks.
-One day, the water level had risen in the bog and on the way home, Mrs. Michel sunk.
+Mrs. Michel used to take the Herdman children swimming in the river, and to get there they had to cross a bog on old planks.
+One day, the water level had risen in the bog and on the way home, Mrs Michel sunk.
 The children had quite a time getting her out, but thoroughly enjoyed the experience.

 Gordon and Ann Herdman had seven children: Mildred (Mrs. C.B.
 Howard, Victoria, B.C.), Mae (Mrs. R. Halliday, Canwood), Louise (Mrs. V. McBride, Cranbrook, B.C.), Aileen (Mrs. M. Daley, Big River), Phyllis (Mrs. W. Brody, Tisdale), Fred (married June LePage, Prince George, B.C.), and Doug (married Dorothy Hicks, London, Ontario).

 Jim and Dorothy Hiltz, came to the Rapid Bend district from Prince Albert to homestead.
 Jim had purchased the homestead in 1939, but the Hiltz family did not move north until May, 1945.